Operation Trust

-MUCR kept the monarchist general Alexander Kutepov (Александр Кутепов) from active actions, as he was convinced to wait for the development of internal anti-Bolshevik forces.
-Kutepov had previously believed in militant action as a solution to the Soviet occupation, and had formed the "combat organization", a militant splinter from the Russian All-Military Union (Русский Обще-Воинский Союз, Russkiy ObshcheVoinskiy Soyuz) led by General Baron Pyotr Nikolayevich Wrangel.
+MUCR kept the monarchist general Alexander Kutepov from active actions, as he was convinced to wait for the development of internal anti-Bolshevik forces.
+Kutepov had previously believed in militant action as a solution to the Soviet occupation, and had formed the "combat organization", a militant splinter from the Russian All-Military Union (Русский Обще-Воинский Союз, Russkiy Obshche-Voinskiy Soyuz) led by General Baron Pyotr Nikolayevich Wrangel.
 Kutepov also created the Inner Line as a counter-intelligence organization to prevent Bolshevik penetrations.
 It caused the Cheka some problems but was not overly successful.

 Among the successes of Trust was the luring of Boris Savinkov and Sidney Reilly into the Soviet Union, where they were captured.

 The Soviets did not organize Trust from scratch.
 The White Army had left sleeper agents, and there were also Royalist Russians who did not leave after the Civil War.
 These people cooperated to the point of having a loose organizational structure.
-When the OGPU discovered them, they did not liquidate all of them, but manoeuvred into creating a shell organization for their own use.
+When the OGPU discovered them, they did not liquidate all of them, but manoeuvred them into creating a shell organization for their own use.

 Still another episode of the operation was an "illegal" trip (in fact, monitored by OGPU) of a notable émigré, Vasily Shulgin, into the Soviet Union.
-After his return he published a book "Three Capitals" with his impressions.
+After his return he published a book Three Capitals with his impressions.
 In the book he wrote, in part, that contrary to his expectations, Russia was reviving, and the Bolsheviks would probably be removed from power.

-In 1993, a Western historian who was granted limited access to the Trust files, John Costello, reported that they comprised thirty-seven volumes and were such a bewildering welter of double-agents, changed code names, and interlocking deception operations with "the complexity of a symphonic score" that Russian historians from the Intelligence Service had difficulty separating fact from fantasy.
+In 1993, a Western historian who was granted limited access to the Trust files, John Costello, reported that they comprised 37 volumes and were such a bewildering welter of double-agents, changed code names, and interlocking deception operations with "the complexity of a symphonic score" that Russian historians from the Intelligence Service had difficulty separating fact from fantasy.
 The book in which this was written, was co-authored by ex-KGB spokesman Oleg Tsarev.

 Defector Vasili Mitrokhin reported that the Trust files were not housed at the SVR offices in Yasenevo, but were kept in the special archival collections (spetsfondi) of the FSB at the Lubyanka.